-A difference in Content Management vs Knowledge Management
+Difference Between Content Management vs Knowledge Management

 What is Content Management?

-- Managing the oversight of the content, that is managing the content updates and version controls.
+- Managing the oversight of the content, that is, managing the content updates and version controls.

 - Removal and deletion of content.